emberjs/rfcs/text/0000-standardize-use-npm-yarn.md

 * Ember guides
 * Ember API documentation
 * The Super Rentals tutorial
-* Readme.md and contributing.md of repos
+* Readme.md and Contributing.md of repos
 * Blueprints in ember-cli
+* We should mention that developers should always refer to Contributing.md for full instructions when working with a new app or addon.
+And following commands as examples: start, test, build, and prepare.

 ## Drawbacks